roncabal/sublime.settings/read.md

 	"theme_sidebar_size_xs": true,
 	```
 ## Install GitGutter
 * Search for GitGutter on Package Control
 ## Install BracketHighlighter
 * Search for BracketHighlighter on Package Control
 ## Install PHPCompanion
 * Search for PHPCompanion on Package Control

-	- Add this on Key Bind - User
+*- Add this on Key Bind - User*
 	```
 	[
        ...